 - Be able to demonstrate that your firm is responsible.

 - Meet all the requirements of the solicitation.

 - Be able to fulfill all contract obligations outlined in the solicitation.

 Offerors are required to submit their commercial pricing and to disclose information regarding their commercial pricing/discounting practices.

-Find the Right Solicitation.
-Review the information in the VA Schedule Programs page to find the correct Schedule solicitation for your products/services.
-This page provides an overview of the nine (9) Schedule programs managed by the VA FSS Program and links to each individual Schedule program page.
+The Solicitations are located on the VA Schedule Programs page.
+Identify the correct Schedule solicitation for your products/services.
+This page provides an overview of the nine (9) Schedule Programs managed by the VA FSS Program and links to each individual Schedule Program page.